mikkelsvartveit/thesis/masterproject/text/content/99-appendix.md

 The BuildCross dataset contains a total of **119.88 MB** of data, with an average size of **3.00 MB** per ISA and a median size of **2.51 MB** per ISA.
 The dataset is divided into 40 different ISAs, each with a varying number of files and samples.
 All files smaller than 1024 bytes are ignored.

 Table: The list of labels used in the BuildCross dataset.
-The labels are based on the elf headers of the generated code and the disassembly of the binaries \label{table:buildcross-labels-full}
+The labels are based on the ELF headers of the generated code and the disassembly of the binaries \label{table:buildcross-labels-full}

 | ISA          | Endianness | Instruction Width Type | Total Size (MB) | Number of Files | No. 1024 byte sized samples |
 | :----------- | ---------: | ---------------------: | --------------: | --------------: | --------------------------: |